- 1 Æthercoil Restrictions

 - If the result is double Nat 1's, the failure has catastrophic consequences.
 The character might end up with an irrecoverable loss, become injured, or even killed outright.

 On any Critical Attack, the player can forgo any Critical Damage (Normally ruled as double the Weapon Damage Dice listed, with an additional dice for each +1 on the weapon) to deliver a Called Shot.
 This is when the player wants to target a specific part of an enemy's body, whatever it's to deliver an instant-kill head-shot, blind or cripple him, or to knock off something attached to the monster.

 The Companion's Bond feature included in the Unearthed Arcana Revised Ranger article is also active to any other animal companion.
 This includes familiars.

 This is how I deal with Player Characters being a dick.

 Those who played Ravenloft campaigns in 3.5 and earlier Editions of D&D know of the Dark Powers.
 They’re only mentioned once or twice in Curse of Strahd and only play a minor role in that campaign, but if a Player Character is being particularly evil in Æthercoil, the Dark Powers will make their presence known!

 Of course, I had to simplify the mechanic from the 3.5 version, which is listed on pages 82-91 in that edition’s Ravenloft Campaign Setting.
 The DM keeps a total tally of the number of Evil Deeds (DM’s Discretion of what an ‘Evil Deed’ is) and at each instance, he secretly rolls a d100.
-A result of the total number (they are accumulative, after all) and the character takes one step closer to the Mists claiming another Dread Lord.
+A result below this number (they are accumulative, after all) and the character takes one step closer to the Mists claiming another Dread Lord.
 The count then reverts to zero.